7 September 2023:

 First tranche of Batch 8 has been delivered to tailors.
 All MidWeight Drab Fabric.
 We'll be making CPOs, Hooded Jackets and Anoraks.
 Second tranche, again, all MidWeight Drab, will be shipped from MTL to AWC for finishing next week.

 The first tranche of Batch 8, All MidWeight Drab, has been completed, but I don't know yet how many yards.
 I should be picking it up on Tuesday the 2nd and we'll get started on MidWeight Anoraks pronto.
 We'll also be doing some FullWeight Drab Anoraks from most of the last of the Batch 7 Fabric.

 American Woolen Company (AWC) is finishing the first bolts of Batch 8, and Material Technology and Logistics (MTL) continues to weave.
 We expect to take delivery of the first tranche of Batch 8 this month.

-All of our Fabric, regardless of batch number, is made to the same specs from raw fiber of the same criteria.
+All our Fabric, through Batch 8, has been (is being) made to the same specs from raw fiber of the same criteria.
 But because of weather and feed conditions, the same ranch's clip may not test out the same each year.
 Testing must be done every year on every clip.
 Batch Tags will tell us the ranchers, tailors, thread, etc. for long term studies.
-And ranchers, in particular enjoy knowing which garments are made from their own flocks.
+And ranchers, in particular, enjoy knowing which garments are made from their own flocks.